DAY 2: BOLO issued for surrounding states as search continues for Columbus AMBER Alert infant, suspect

 Message boards alerting the public of the AMBER Alert have also been posted along Ohio roads.

-"Our number one priority is to bring Kasan home safely," she said.
+"Our number one priority is to bring Kason home safely," she said.

 Bryant asked anyone with possible information to call the Columbus Police tip line at 614-645-4701, the FBI tip line at 1-800-CALL-FBI, or by calling 911 if something is happening at that moment.